makarovaiuliia/makarovaiuliia/README.md

 ### About me

-I'm a frontend web-developer 💻 and I'm passion abput web, coding and learning new things.
+I'm a frontend web-developer 💻 and I'm passion about web, coding and learning new things.

 - 📍 Based in Klosterneuburg, Austria.
 - 🔋 Currently studying in Yandex practicum.
 Scope of education: HTML, JavaScript, CSS, React.js,